US asks Mexico for trade consultations over GM corn limits

 “Mexico’s policies threaten to disrupt billions of dollars in agricultural trade and they will stifle the innovation that is necessary to tackle the climate crisis and food security challenges if left unaddressed,” according to the statement.

+Mexico’s Economy Department stressed in a statement Monday that the issue is not yet a trade dispute, though consultations are the first step in that process, and expressed confidence it could be worked out.

-Mexico had appeared eager to avoid a major showdown with the United States on the corn issue.
+Mexico had previously appeared eager to avoid a major showdown with the United States on the corn issue — but not eager enough to completely drop talk of any ban.

-In February, Mexico’s Economy Department dropped any date for substituting imports of GM feed corn.
+In February, Mexico’s Economy Department issued new rules that dropped the date for substituting imports of GM feed corn.
 Some imported corn is also ground into meal for use in corn chips or other snacks.

 Under a previous version of the rules, some U.S. growers worried a GM feed corn ban could happen as soon as 2024 or 2025.